Split levels selling for $367,000 and $306,000 over list price — who knows where Canada real estate prices will land buyers and sellers.

 It’s Too Good to be True

 Look under the wrapping.
 Sellers who deliberately list for less than market value could be pushing for a bidding war.
 Ask your realtor for “the comps”, comparative values of similar homes in the same or surrounding neighbourhoods.
-Comps give you a realistic idea if a home is priced right for its age, condition and location.
+Comps give you a realistic idea if a home is priced right for its age, condition, and location.
+They’re how you determine fair asking price for Ontario real estate.

 Cash is King